jahschwa/sibyl/README.md

 ## Intro
 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
 I find the `videos`, `seek`, and `info` commands to be very handy.
 This is tested on RaspBMC, but should work on anything if you resolve the dependencies and setup python correctly.

+## Dependencies
+You'll need the following installed in order to use sibyl:
+ - [jabberbot][1] - XMPP bot using xmpppy - `pip install jabberbot` or `sudo apt-get install python-jabberbot`
+ - [requests][2] - HTTP request and wrapper library - `pip install requests` or `sudo apt-get install python-requests`
+ - [smbc][3] - python bindings for smbclient - `pip install pysmbc` or `sudo apt-get install python-smbc`
+ - [cec-client][4] - HDMI CEC client - `sudo apt-get install libcec`

 ## Setup
 First set the global variables in `sibyl.py`.
 Enter the IP of the Raspberry Pi (an internal LAN IP should be fine) in `RPI_IP`.
 The XMPP login info for the bot should go in `USERNAME` and `PASSWORD`.
 The XMPP MUC info goes in `NICKNAME`, `CHATROOM`, and `ROOMPASS`.
+If the room doesn't have a password you can just set `ROOMPASS` to `None`.
 If you want to use the `video(s)` or `audio(s)` commands, remove the examples and add paths to `VIDEODIRS` and `AUDIODIRS`.
 If any of those paths are samba shares, you'll need to make auth functions for them.
 See the "Search Directories" section for an example.

-## Dependencies
-You'll need the following installed in order to use sibyl:
- - [jabberbot][1] - XMPP bot using xmpppy - `pip install jabberbot` or `sudo apt-get install python-jabberbot`
- - [requests][2] - HTTP request and wrapper library - `pip install requests` or `sudo apt-get install python-requests`
- - [smbc][3] - python bindings for smbclient - `pip install pysmbc` or `sudo apt-get install python-smbc`
- - [cec-client][4] - HDMI CEC client - `sudo apt-get install libcec`

 ## JabberBot
 By default sibyl is setup to join an XMPP MUC (i.e. group chat) but you can change that if you want.
 Refer to the [examples directory][5] for JabberBot.
 Adding additional commands is easy as well.
 Simply define a new method inside the `GrandBot` class and preface it with `@botcmd` to register the command.